Woman sentenced to serve 15 years after child abduction from Giles Co. church daycare - NewsBreak

 WSLS

-MONTGOMERY COUNTY, Va. – UPDATE:.
-The area has been cleared, according to VDOT.
-Drivers heading south on I-81 through Montgomery County can expect delays due to a vehicle fire, according to VDOT.
-Authorities said it happened at mile marker 118.
-As of 6:47 p.m., the south center lane, right...
+GILES COUNTY, Va. – UPDATE:.
+The crash has been cleared, according to VDOT.
+A tractor-trailer crash has closed several lanes on US-460 West in Giles County, according to VDOT.
+Authorities said the accident happened near Hilton Street in Pembroke.
+As of 5:46 p.m., all westbound lanes are alternating closures...

 WSLS